PowerShell/PowerShell/CHANGELOG/preview.md

 ### Documentation and Help Content

-- Include information about upgrading in README (#20993)
+- Include information about upgrading in readme (#20993)
 - Expand "iff" to "if-and-only-if" in XML doc content (#20852)
 - Update LTS links in README.md to point to the v7.4 packages (#20839) (Thanks @kilasuit!)
 - Update `README.md` to improve readability (#20553) (Thanks @AnkitaSikdar005!)